So then, why would we want to talk about them?

 If you’ve got a bean top cup machine, and rarely (if ever) drink instant coffee, then coffee bags are probably not going to be your thing.
 On the other hand, if you like a decent coffee (note decent, not great) when you’re out and about, at work or anywhere else where great coffee isn’t available, hot water and a coffee bag can get you something to improve on a poor instant coffee.

+While you’d never choose to use pods in a machine like a Nespresso or Tassimo if you’ve already got the luxury of a bean to cup maker at home, I can see the reasoning for buying coffee bags to use when you’re away from home.
 Personally, I’m not a great fan of them, but I work from home most of the time so I’m always near to my trusty Delonghi Eletta.
 If that wasn’t the case and I had to work from an office without such luxuries, I’d certainly be willing to try my luck with a few brands to see how I got on.